Greening America's Capitals

-Baton Rouge will receive assistance to plan a greenway in the heart of Louisiana's capital that will connect Louisiana State University with the downtown.
+Baton Rouge received assistance to plan a greenway in the heart of Louisiana's capital that will connect Louisiana State University with the downtown.
 The proposed greenway will be a 2.75-mile pedestrian and bicycling corridor that links neighborhoods to parks, businesses, and cultural attractions.
-The Greening America's Capitals project will create design options that incorporate green infrastructure elements into the greenway plan, which aims to provide environmental benefits while sparking new investments and redevelopment in the city's core.
+The Greening America's Capitals project created design options that incorporate green infrastructure elements into the greenway plan, which provides environmental benefits while sparking new investments and redevelopment in the city's core.
 The city of Baton Rouge hopes this project will provide residents and visitors with options for walking and biking that reduce air pollution from automobile travel and encourage active and healthy lifestyles.

 Des Moines, Iowa

-Des Moines will receive assistance to incorporate green infrastructure elements into a proposed streetscape plan for a one-mile segment of 6th Avenue.
+Des Moines received assistance to incorporate green infrastructure elements into a proposed streetscape plan for a one-mile segment of 6th Avenue.
 The 6th Avenue corridor, which serves as the northern gateway to the city's downtown, is a Main Street Iowa Urban Neighborhood District with direct access to the Des Moines River.
-The Greening America's Capitals project will create design options to revitalize this commercial street, such as wider sidewalks, narrower traffic lanes, better lighting, and improved bus stop shelters, as well as street trees, permeable pavement, and rain gardens to minimize stormwater runoff.
-The city plans to use the 6th Avenue project to guide designs for other planned streetscape improvements throughout the city.
+The Greening America's Capitals project created design options to revitalize this commercial street, such as wider sidewalks, narrower traffic lanes, better lighting, and improved bus stop shelters, as well as street trees, permeable pavement, and rain gardens to minimize stormwater runoff.
+The city council adopted the plan in November 2013 and expects to begin construction in two to three years.

-Helena will receive assistance to improve Last Chance Gulch, a street that connects the Helena business district with the historic downtown.
+Helena received assistance to improve Last Chance Gulch, a street that connects the Helena business district with the historic downtown.
 Redevelopment in the northern part of Last Chance Gulch has added new office buildings, a new bank, and commercial and residential buildings.
-As redevelopment continues toward downtown, Greening America's Capitals will help the city and community stakeholders create a common vision that makes the street and intersections friendlier to walking and biking while maintaining the neighborhood's functionality for all users.
-The project will also help the city solve the challenges of a five-point intersection along Last Chance Gulch.
-Intersection improvements would be designed to improve traffic flow, create safer crossings for pedestrians and bicyclists, and improve the connection to downtown.
+As redevelopment continues toward downtown, Greening America's Capitals can help the city and community stakeholders create a common vision that makes the street and intersections friendlier to walking and biking while maintaining the neighborhood's functionality for all users.
+The project can also help the city solve the challenges of a five-point intersection along Last Chance Gulch.
+Intersection improvements are designed to improve traffic flow, create safer crossings for pedestrians and bicyclists, and improve the connection to downtown.